FoxGeoff/MeanStack/README.md

 - Using ?pagesize=2&page=1 ```console.log(req.query);```  returns: ```{ pagesize: '2', page: '1' }```

+## Task: Connecting the Angular Paginator to the Backend

 ## Task: Reflecting the Token Expiration in the UI